diegoayala/maxdEdt_Axisymm/README.md

 # maxdEdt_Axisymm

-This collection of Matlab scripts are used to find axisymmetric flows that maximize the instantaneous production of enstrophy.
+This collection of Matlab scripts is used to find axisymmetric flows that maximize the instantaneous production of enstrophy in the 3D Navier-Stokes equation.

-Discretization is performed via galerkin-fourier and galerkin-chebyshev methods.
-Given the non-constant nature of the differential operators involved in the problem, gmres is used whenever possible in order to avoid costly matrix construction/inversion.
+Discretization is performed via Galerkin-Fourier and Galerkin-Chebyshev methods.
+Given the non-constant nature of the differential operators involved in the problem, GMRES is used whenever possible in order to avoid costly matrix construction/storage/inversion.